usnistgov/metaschema-xslt/support/xspec-dev/readme.md

 ### Applying and evaluating a batch of XSpecs together

-Support for a 'batch' capability is demonstrated in the test directory, which contains a script [testing/mvn-run-xspec-test-batch.sh](testing/mvn-run-xspec-test-batch.sh) that initiates the test pipeline `testing/xspec-test-batch.xpl` using XML Calabash under Maven.
+Support for a batch capability is demonstrated in the test directory, which contains a script [testing/mvn-run-xspec-test-batch.sh](testing/mvn-run-xspec-test-batch.sh) that initiates the test pipeline `testing/xspec-test-batch.xpl` using XML Calabash under Maven.

 This demonstrates how to hard-wire an XProc for a set of XSpecs to be evaluated.

-Either this or an importing pipeline can also bind the XSpec sources dynamically, to the `batch` input port.